Lisa Parker's Story

 To donate, foster or adopt, please call (970) 769-2584 or click here.

-To rescue, foster and find permanent loving homes for abandoned dogs and puppies in La Plata County and the rural Four Corners, while also raising awareness for spay and neuter and the proper stewardship of animals.
+Lisa Parker's Puppies strives to rescue, foster and find permanent loving homes for abandoned dogs and puppies in La Plata County and the rural Four Corners.
+The overriding principals of the organization are 1) to educate the public on the importance of spay and neutering, and 2) educate pet owners on the proper stewardship and teaching of animals.

 Lisa Parker's Puppies (LPP) is a local non-profit 501(c)(3) organization.
 Lisa Parker is a Durango, CO native who has been rescuing dogs in remote areas of the Four Corners for more than ten years.
 Lisa, with the support of her husband, Eric, officially launched LPP in the spring of 2014 after taking in a litter of 6 day old bottle-feeding puppies.
 Since that day, LPP has developed a diverse team of foster homes and volunteers who, along with our community partners, create a network of opportunity for dogs in need.
 LPP also works closely with local and regional humane societies, Dogster and similar organizations to rescue, transport, care for and re-home dogs and puppies in need in the surrounding areas.